Can I use my existing packaging for the EU Market?

 One of the most common recurring questions from manufacturers or distributors looking to enter the European Market, especially in the cosmetics industry, is “Can I use my existing packaging in the EU?”.
 The answer to this isn’t as straight forward as one might think and must be handled with care to avoid the product (or range of products) in question being removed from the market.

 One of the first major blockers, as regards packaging or labeling, that any product entering the EU market might face is the inclusion of imagery or technical jargon that is prohibited inside the EU.
-Perhaps the most obvious example of this comes in the form of the ‘not tested on animals’ symbol (right).
+Perhaps the most obvious example of this comes in the form of the ‘not tested on animals’ symbol (right) in connection with cosmetic products.
 The use of this symbol on the European market is strictly prohibited.
-This is due to the fact that any form of animal testing in connection with a consumer product is completely banned in Europe, making the necessity for any such labelling imagery void.
+This is due to the fact that any form of animal testing in connection with a consumer or cosmetic product is completely banned in Europe, making the necessity for any such labelling imagery void.
 Products are assumed not to have been tested on animals, so to label one as such can be misleading as it might suggest that other products on the market may have been animal tested.